elafemad/alx-system_engineering-devops/0x00-shell_basics/README.md

 9. 8first delete delete the file betty in tem directory
 10. 9-firstdirdeletion delete the directory in temp
 11. 10-back script that changes the working directory to the previous one
-12. a script that lists all files in the current directory and the parent of the working directory and the /boot directory, in long format.
+12. 11list a script that lists all files in the current directory and the parent of the working directory and the /boot directory, in long format.
+13. 12 file type  a script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory when we will run your script